 Modern Wind Turbine

-Invented by Nikola Tesla and Mikhail Dolivo-Dobrovolsky in the late 19th century, the Squirrel Cage Induction Machine can be successfully used as generator in small scale hydro applications.
+The modern wind turbine was invented by Nikola Tesla and Mikhail Dolivo-Dobrovolsky in the late 19th century, the Squirrel Cage Induction Machine can be successfully used as generator in small scale hydro applications.
 Simple, robust and compact, it is ranked as the most reliable type of electric generator, mainly due to the small number of components.
 The power and speed range are standardized, making the induction generator available as on-the-shelf component in the power range of up to several hundred kW.

 Small scale Modern Wind Turbine uses several induction generator types: